8 Provisions, Contingent Liabilities and Contingent Assets

 A. Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risks: interest rate risk, currency risk and other price risk.
-Financial instruments affected by market risk include borrowings, investments, trade payables, trade receivables and derivative financial instruments.
+Market risk comprises three types of risks: interest rate risk and currency risk Financial instruments affected by market risk include borrowings, investments, trade payables, trade receivables

 (i) Interest rate risk